ga-curriculum/environment-variables/concepts/README.md

 You wouldn't want developers messing around with the data for actual users, as they might mess something up in the development process - impacting real users in detrimental ways.

-Note that many apps may have more or different environments than these two - the scale and functionality of an app and the dev team working on a project will influence these decisions.
-The example above represents an appropriate baseline for any app.
+The complexity, features of the app, and the size of the development team can significantly shape the number and types of environments used.
+Different projects may require different setups based on their specific needs and goals.

+That said, development and production environments, as we’ve discussed, represent an appropriate starting point for any app.

 > 📚 An application's *environment* is all the external factors that impact its operation in a given circumstance.
 It includes things like the configuration for an application (such as what database it should connect to).